nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 that index is wrong.
 For example, in the `enrol m/1 e/-1` input, we will show an error message to the user along the lines of "The provided Event Index is not a non-zero unsigned integer."

+### Improve find criteria
+**Current Implementation:**
+* **Current Issue:** As of now, `findMember` and `findEvent` commands will only match the respective `Member` and `Event` if the name of the `Member` or `Event` contains a word that matches exactly the entire given find keyword.
+This means that the user will have to remember the entire name of the `Member` or `Event` to find it, reducing the effectiveness of `findMember` and `findEvent`.
+* **Example:** `findMember alex` will list `Member` with name "Alex Yeoh", but `findMember ale` will result in no `Member` being listed.

+**Proposed solution:**

+We propose that the find criteria will be improved such that it will find any `Event` or `Name` which contains the given keyword string, i.e. `Member` and `Event` name will not have to contain a word that matches exactly with the given find keyword.
+For example, the command `findMember a` will now match `Members` with name "Alex", "Alice", etc. In addition, if the user remembers that an `Event` name consists of 2 words, they can do `findEvent ‎`, which would list all `Events` which have a blank space in their name.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**